 “I am honored and humbled to have been selected as the next president and CEO,” stated Ingoglia.
 “With the support of the phenomenal board and staff, I look forward to furthering the mission of the National Council.
 Together, we will continue to protect and expand access to community behavioral health to ensure that all Americans have access to quality mental health and addiction services.
 And together we will continue the growth of Mental Health First Aid, our nation’s premier public education program focusing on mental health and addiction.”

-The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+The National Council for Mental Wellbeing is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
 Together with our 3,000-member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
 The National Council introduced Mental Health First Aid USA and more than 1.5 million Americans have been trained.